 About Bariatric Surgery

 Bariatric surgery, or weight-loss surgery, can effectively help patients lose weight and improve health.
 Our bariatric surgeons work with patients who have been unsuccessful at other types of weight loss and who qualify for the surgery.
-USA Health offers a range of surgical options, including gastric bypass, sleeve gastrectomy and adjustable gastric banding (also known as lap band).
-For patients who have undergone a previous bariatric procedure that didn’t result in adequate weight loss or had complications, we offer revisional bariatric surgery options.
+USA Health offers a range of surgical options, including gastric bypass and sleeve gastrectomy.

 When considering bariatric surgery, keep in mind that the weight loss is only part of your experience.
 Weight-loss surgery can also provide an effective cure or relief for diabetes, high blood pressure and a host of other health problems associated with obesity.